kilianbalaguer/kilianbalaguer/README.md

 ### Design and Development

-Hi, I'm Nevio from Germany, and I do Graphic Design and Development in my free time.
+Hi, I'm Kilian from France (living in the Netherlands), and I do Graphic Design and Development in my free time.
 I really enjoy learning new languages and frameworks.
 I also like wireframing, UI, UX, and design in general.

 ## Hobbies